Thursday, February 5, 2026

 The difference between managing complaints and resolving them well

-Most firms can manage a complaint.
-Far fewer resolve complaints consistently well enough to satisfy customers and pass regulatory, FOS, and audit reviews.
+Regulated complaint teams know how to log and track a case.
+But, many still don’t resolve complaints consistently well enough to satisfy customers and hold up under regulatory, FOS, and audit review.

 In regulated industries, complaints can’t be just a service issue with goodwill thrown in for good measure.

-Respond fast because silence escalates the complaint
+Radio silence escalates the complaint

-Delay is one of the fastest ways to damage trust.
+Delays and infrequent updates are the fastest ways to damage trust.
 Even where there’s no formal breach of timelines, silence feels like neglect to the customer and often triggers escalation behaviour.

 Clear acknowledgement within hours, not days